nparker80/note-taker-SBA/README.md

 * [Questions](#questions)

 ## Description:
 This note taker application allows a user to add new notes, view saved notes and delete notes as desired.
-This app uses an express backend and note data is stores in a JSON file.
+This app uses an express backend and note data is stored in a JSON file.

 <p align="right">(<a href="#top">back to top</a>)</p>